 Unpublished Statistical Account 1873 (bound in Ewart Library) Dumfries and Galloway Courier

-3rd Statistical Account of Scotland 1958, County of Dumfries Tynron by Rev J. M. McWilliam
+3rd Statistical Account of Scotland 1958, County of Dumfries Tynron by Rev J M McWilliam

 The Royal Commission on the Ancient and Historical Monuments of Scotland, 16 Bernard Terrace, Edinburgh EH8 9NX has all the historical and architectural monuments on a card index and on maps plus photos of listed buildings and aerial photos of Tynron.

 The National Library of Scotland on George IV Bridge, Edinburgh, EH1 1EW has a copy of any book or map for reference.
+I have used quite a few sections of maps in the parts of the book updated in 2017.
+Estate maps and OS maps are available online.

 The Ewart Library has most of these records, all of the books, but it also has the records of Highway Authorities, County Treasurer’s Department, Tynron School Board and Log Books, the MacRae Papers, Newspaper Index, Photo Collection for Tynron, Map Collection, Electoral Rolls and Valuation Rolls.